Financial-Times/ft-origami/docs/developer-guide/initialising-modules.md

 </aside>

-Individual Origami module JavaScript does not perform any initialisation automatically. ie, putting the JavaScript and HTML for `o-gallery` on a page is not enough to get a working `o-gallery` (unless you're using the Build Service, which will auto-initialise components).
+The JavaScript in Origami modules does not perform any initialisation automatically. ie, putting the JavaScript and HTML for `o-gallery` on a page is not enough to get a working `o-gallery` (unless you're using the Build Service, which will auto-initialise components).

 This is to avoid them appearing to be "magic" and potentially hard to debug.